Even a ‘total disaster’ in Denver goes for $429,000 - NewsBreak

 Photos of the property showcase a garage covered in stains and multiple colors of paint.
 The home itself is filled with stained walls, trash, and random furniture and boxes.
 The yard is also covered with random furniture, boxes, and piles of stuff.

 In September of 2000, the home sold for $182,900.
-Nearly 20 years later, it’s pending a sale of $429,000, an increase of about a quarter million dollars.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Nearly 20 years later, it’s pending a sale of $429,000, nearly a quarter million dollars more.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0